mimblewimble/docs/docs/getting-started/wallet-handbook.md

 ### rewind_hash and scan rewind_hash

+The rewind_hash command returns the hash of the wallets __root public key_.
 Ensure the transparency (spending, receiving, balance etc) of a wallet that receive grin as donations.

+The scan_rewind_hash command makes the wallet scan the UTXO set and return the outputs and the total of grin owned by a view wallet rewind hash.
 Allow everyone to scan the rewind_hash of the wallet shared publicly.

    - get the rewind_hash of the wallet